-Sfumato, a quality in Renaissance painting where the subtle transitions of colour and tone create an atmosphere that suffuses and softens all elements of the painting.
+Sfumato, a quality in Renaissance painting where the subtle transitions of colour and tone created an atmosphere that suffused and softened all elements of the painting.

 Sfumare, to evaporate into smoke.

-It is the very mist, the moist air and the filtered light of Venice itself.
+It was the very mist, the moist air and the filtered light of Venice itself.

-She carried a bottle of water and she opened it to tip its contents on her hand.
-Then she knelt, and on the paving she imprinted her hand, small, almost child-like.
-She watched as the print disappeared.
+She carried a bottle of water and opened it to tip its contents on her hand.
+Kneeling on the paving she imprinted her hand, small, child-like.
+She watched as the imprint disappeared.

-Carlo guided her to the Peggy Guggenheim Museum, and he smiled when she stopped, mesmerized before a window that traced an arch against the canal beyond it.
+Carlo guided her to the Peggy Guggenheim Museum.
+He smiled when she stopped, mesmerized before a window that traced an arch against the canal beyond it.
 It was like that before time, before the accident and the absenting of herself; the absenting of her memories.
 She had stood like this, stilled by the startling and dissolving series of figurines made from ultramarine glass.

 The forms were soft, rounded, curling and still.
 The shapes moved out of the gallery space into the light and air beyond, to the water and the sky.